Token money: Physical tokens

 Token money has less intrinsic value compared to its face value.
 If the token money is metallic it is commonly made out of cheaper metals such as copper and nickel.

 Token money is also money whose face value exceeds its cost of production, i.e. the intrinsic value is lower than the extrinsic value.
-This means that the actual worth of a note or coin is much less than what we use it for.
+This means that the actual worth of a note or coin is much less than what it is used for.
 The cost of production of token money is less than its actual value, for example with convertible currency, collector notes, souvenirs, coupons, some retired US banknotes and per 1986 banknotes printed in regulation size and only on one side with authorization are actually worth more dollars than when issued.

 With token money, exchanges are not considered fully complete because the exchange of value is not equivalent.
 Value is hoped to be rendered at some future time.
 Examples of this include bills of exchange or negotiable instrument and certificates.

 Token money does not have free coinage.